Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

 \subsection{Results and Analysis}

-\textit{1) Algorithm Convergence:} Figure \ref{fig_4_convergence} compares the CR of the four algorithms in terms of convergence speed.
+\textit{1) Algorithm Convergence:} Fig. \ref{fig_4_convergence} compares the CR of the five algorithms in terms of convergence speed.
 As noted, the proposed solution converges the fastest (around 660 iterations) and achieves the highest CR value (around 357).
-However, as a comparison, C-DDPG and MAC converge after around 4500 and 950 iterations and achieve the CR around 307 and 290, respectively.
+In contrast, C-DDPG, MAC and MAC-VBA converge after around 4500, 950, and 870 iterations and achieve the CR around 307, 290 and 315, respectively.
 RA achieves a CR of around 241 as the baseline.
+We note that the proposed solution achieves about 16.3\%, 23.1\%, and 13.3\% improvement with respect to CR and about 6.8$\times$, 1.4$\times$, and 1.3$\times$ improvement with respect to converge speed compared with C-DDPG, MAC, and MAC-VBA, respectively.
 The primary reason is that the proposed solution is designed to maintain a stable communication environment for vehicles, which makes the training of actor and critic networks in vehicles more efficient.
 On the other hand, due to the smaller action space of the proposed solution model, the proposed solution converges much faster than C-DDPG, which decides the actions on determining the sensing frequencies, uploading priorities, and V2I bandwidth allocation simultaneously using a DDPG agent.

-\textit{2) Effect of traffic scenarios:} Figure \ref{fig_5_scenarios}(a) compares the VCPS quality of the four algorithms under different traffic scenarios.
-As demonstrated, the proposed solution achieves the highest VCPS quality under all the scenarios.
-Figure \ref{fig_5_scenarios}(b) shows the average AoV of the four algorithms under different traffic scenarios.
+\textit{2) Effect of traffic scenarios:} Fig. \ref{fig_5_scenarios} compares the performance of the five algorithms under different traffic scenarios.
+Fig. \ref{fig_5_scenarios}(a) compares the VCPS quality of the five algorithms.
+As demonstrated, the proposed solution achieves the highest VCPS quality under all scenarios.
+In particular, the proposed solution improves the VCPS quality by 58.0\%, 27.1\%, 19.1\%, and 12.5\% on average over RA, C-DDPG, MAC, and MAC-VBA, respectively, under different traffic scenarios.
+Fig. \ref{fig_5_scenarios}(b) shows the average AoV of the five algorithms.
 It is expected that the proposed solution achieves the lowest average AoV under all the scenarios.
-Figure \ref{fig_5_scenarios}(c) compares the CR of the four algorithms under different scenarios.
-As noted, the CR of the proposed solution is higher than RA, C-DDPG, and MAC.
-Meanwhile, the CR of the proposed solution and MAC are similar under scenario 3.
+Fig. \ref{fig_5_scenarios}(c) compares the CR of the five algorithms.
+As noted, the CR of the proposed solution is higher than RA, C-DDPG, MAC, and MAC-VBA.
+Meanwhile, the CR of the proposed solution and MAC-VBA are similar under scenario 3.
 The reason is that the lower vehicle density and higher traffic dynamic in scenario 3 make the data uploading more difficult than that in scenarios 1 and 2.